Large-Scale Training Data Attribution for Music Generative Models via Unlearning: Introduction

-While the aforementioned methods approximate the loss change via the influence function, machine unlearning emerges as one of the promising approaches to obtain the counterfactual model.
+While the aforementioned methods approximate loss change via the influence function or the ensemble approach, machine unlearning emerges as a promising approach to emulate the counterfactual model.
 Machine unlearning was proposed by \citet{cao2015towards} to forget a specific data item from a pretrained model.
-Recent studies on training data attribution have employed gradient ascent to maximize the loss on specific training samples, a process that can be interpreted as unlearning~\cite{ko2024mirrored,wang2024data}.
-To mitigate the risk of catastrophic forgetting, \citet{wang2024data} introduce a regularization technique using the Fisher Information Matrix (FIM) when unlearning the sample $\mathbf{x}_i$ from the pretrained model, and measure the change in loss between two different checkpoints as the attribution score.
+Recent studies on TDA have employed gradient ascent to maximize the loss on specific training samples, a process that can be interpreted as unlearning~\cite{ko2024mirrored,wang2024data}.
+To mitigate catastrophic forgetting, \citet{wang2024data} introduced a regularization technique using the Fisher Information Matrix (FIM) when unlearning a sample $\mathbf{x}_i$ from the pretrained model, measuring the change in loss between two different checkpoints as the attribution score.
+Although unlearning-based TDA has been actively explored in other domains, its application to music generation remains unstudied.

-Although unlearning-based TDA has been actively explored in the image domain, its application to music generation remains unstudied.
-In this paper, we adapt unlearning-based TDA to measure the attribution score of individual training examples on generated music.
-We train a latent DiT-based text-to-music generation model~\cite{evans2025stable} on a private dataset comprising 115\,k high-quality music tracks.
-To identify suitable configurations for unlearning in this setting, we conduct a grid search using a self-influence attribution setup, where we unlearn a training example and evaluate its influence on other training samples.
-Using the best configuration, we further analyze test-to-train attribution, comparing our results with similarity-based methods that rely on CLAP embeddings~\cite{laionclap2023}.
-To our knowledge, this is the first work to explore training data attribution at scale in the context of music generation.